Copy set Flush Center is easier to comprehend

 There are 8 ways to set blocks of text copy:

 Setting body copy with the left block of text set flush right and the right block set flush left.
 A center margin is created allowing info to be in better proximity.
-Conceived: late-1990s
+Credits at the ends of movies adopted the flush center format years ago.

 Lesson: The use of Flush Center alignment encourages like-minded bits of info to be near each other and is the most efficient for columns of info.